darklang/dark/docs/adding-a-secret.md

 ## Make it accessible to the app

-Getting the production configuration into the OCaml app is handled in `config.ml` or `config.rs`.
+Getting the production configuration into the OCaml app is handled in `config.ml`/`config.mli` or `config.rs`.
 It typically makes it into the JS app via `ui.html`, which has values filled in from `webserver.ml`.

 ## Non-secret configuration

-Non-secret config should be stored in config/gke-builtwithdark, and passed from there into production.
+Non-secret config should be stored in `config/gke-builtwithdark` (substitude dev, etc, for gke-builtwithdark) , and passed from there into production.
 You should leave placeholders for the values loaded from kubernetes (the dynamic configs are loaded last, and will overwrite the config-file config).